 What stories will this generation tell the ones to come?
 If the latest output from Hollywood is any indication, they will tell and re-tell the stories of previous generations with slight variations that aren’t adapted but simply repackaged.
-Hell, if Hollywood was a bookstore, then the used section would be the executives’ favorite.
+Hell, if Hollywood were a bookstore, then the used section would be the executives’ favorite.
 Especially anything dog-eared and underlined.
 Why bother doing the work when you can piggyback off of someone else?

-That is the main knock against the live-action Americanization of Masamune Shirow seminal 1989 manga, Ghost in the Shell.
+That is the main knock against the live-action Americanization of Masamune Shirow’s seminal 1989 manga, Ghost in the Shell.
 Set in the Japanese city of New Port City in 2029, Ghost in the Shell follows the special team task force Section 9 as they track down a mysterious and dangerous hacker known only as Kuze (Michael Pitt channeling Max Headroom a bit too much).

-While Section 9 consist mainly of humans with cyborg enhancements, their point woman, Major (Scarlett Johansson), is fully robotic with a human brain implanted.
+While Section 9 consists mainly of humans with cyborg enhancements, their point woman, Major (Scarlett Johansson), is fully robotic with a human brain implanted.
 She is the best of both worlds, Dr. Ouelet (Juliette Binoche) proclaims.
 Where a robot can only follow orders, a human mind can lead.
 Or so Dr. Ouelet hopes.

-When Shirow released Ghost in the Shell in 1989, and when it was brought to the big screen in anime form in 1995, New Port City, cyborg enhancements and an ever-growing communication network seemed like perfect science fiction.
-Nowadays, it seems like science inevitability.
+When Shirow released Ghost in the Shell in 1989, and when it was brought to the big screen in anime form in 1995, New Port City, cyborg enhancements, and an ever-growing communication network seemed like perfect science fiction.
+Nowadays, it looks like science inevitability.
 It doesn’t help that Ghost in the Shell was a major influence on sci-fi produced in the 1990s and 2000s, thus making a somewhat faithful 2017 adaptation of the manga feel more like a pastiche than anything base or original.

 That’s not to say Ghost in the Shell isn’t without some merits: Takeshi Kitano’s performance as the Section 9 leader is easily the most pleasurable aspect of the movie.
 Not to mention that the movie’s subject matter, particularly an emphasis on consent, still rings true.
 Ghost just fails to do anything beyond what’s already on the page.
-Seems like a waste to take something and ultimately do nothing.
+It seems a waste to take something and ultimately do nothing.